-We are fortunate each year in having Morgan Hill community leaders manage parking lot traffic.
-Volunteers have included Chamber of Commerce members, School Board members, City Council members, the MHUSD Superintendent, the Mayor, the Sheriff, and more.
+We are fortunate each year in having Morgan Hill community leaders help manage parking lot traffic.
+Volunteers have included Chamber of Commerce members, School Board members, City Council members, the MHUSD Superintendent, and more.
 Responsibilities include setting out (and collecting) parking lot directional A-frames, roping off various areas for the 5K and 10K starts, and directing traffic.
 Volunteers are provided with safety vests and walkie talkies.
 NOTE: This is an early morning activity–you can work in the parking lot and finish in time to run the 5K or 10k.
-To volunteer, please contact Kathy Sullivan at parkinglot@WildflowerRun.org.
+To volunteer, please contact Heather Poore at parkinglot@WildflowerRun.org.

 Roadshow – Entertainment!

 If you aren’t a runner, you can still join the fun!
-We are looking for musicians (individuals or combos), singers, dancers, drummers, or other acts to liven up the route.
-We have a lovely course, but entertainment along the route enhances the festive atmosphere and encourages the runners.
-Contact entertainment@WildflowerRun.org to offer entertainment to our runners and spectators along the route.
+We are looking for volunteer musicians (individuals or combos), singers, dancers, drummers, or other acts to liven up the route.
+The runners love the entertainment!
+You will need to be set up by 9:00 am or so (at the start of the 10K and will wrap up before 11:00.
+Contact Liz Panetta Melone at roadshow@WildflowerRun.org to learn more and/or offer entertainment to our runners and spectators along our scenic route.

 Sandoshin Taiko performing for the 5K and 10K runners.
 They keep the 5K runners energized as they enter their home stretch!